Hazards Around Your Home

 Despite the fact that many of us encounter automotive chemicals on a regular basis, these materials do pose a significant risk to our environment if they are not disposed of properly.
 Keeping these materials out of our water supply is critical.
 One gallon of motor oil can contaminate 1 million gallons of fresh water.
 Dumping used motor oil on the ground or down storm drains can have devastating effects and should never be done.

-Additional recycling and disposal options for automotive chemicals are likely available via the solid waste management district in your area.
+Additional recycling and disposal options for automotive chemicals are likely available by finding and contacting the solid waste management district in your area.

 The phrase “mad as a hatter” has been around for hundreds of years.
 Have you ever wondered where the phrase originated?
 In the 19th Century, hat makers would often be mentally unstable, exhibit personality changes, suffer from tremors of the hands and feet and weep for little or no reason.
 Why did they act so strangely?
 They were suffering from mercury poisoning.
 Mercury nitrate was used in the 1800s as part of the felting process.
 Hat makers or hatters were commonly exposed to mercury on a daily basis and it dramatically affected their nervous systems.